 Once goods imported from outside the European Union (EU) clear customs, they are normally in free circulation within the EU.
 This means they can then be traded within the EU without any further duty (except for excise goods such as tobacco, which are subject to excise duty).
-This page explains when any anti-dumping or countervailing charges must be paid, and includes notes on special cases such as duty suspension schemes and registration.

 Any import, anti-dumping and countervailing duties are payable when the goods are put into free circulation in the EU.